-India was one of the world’s fastest growing economies in 2016.
+India was one of the world’s fastest-growing economies in 2016.
 In recent years millions have been lifted out of poverty and India’s middle class has swelled.
 This is important because our econometric analysis indicates income growth drives gold demand.
 But India’s relationship with gold goes beyond income growth: gold is intertwined with India’s way of life.
 And as we look ahead, India’s gold market will evolve.

 Our comprehensive report focuses on the following:

-- Economic growth drives gold demand: India was one of the world’s fastest growing economy in 2016.
+- Economic growth drives gold demand: India was one of the world’s fastest-growing economy in 2016.
 This is key to the health of the gold market.
 Our econometric analysis of the drivers of Indian gold demand reveals income growth is the most significant factor: as India becomes richer, gold demand increases.

 - Urbanisation will change the shape of consumer demand: Rural and urban India can be thought of as two distinct markets.
 Rural India prefers to invest in gold jewellery, while urban India has a greater preference for bars and coins.
 Rural-to-urban migration will change the shape of consumer demand.

 - India has a young population with a strong affinity with gold: Over 45% of India’s population is under the age of 25.
-And young people think about the world differently from previous generation.
+And young people think about the world differently from the previous generation.
 But our large-scale consumer research indicates that they do have a strong affinity with gold: when we asked the question what you would buy if you were given Rs50,000, a third of respondents aged between 18–33 said they would invest in gold.